BeAPI/gravityforms-remove-spam/README.md

 - **ACF options page:**
   - Adds a "Spam" subpage under the Gravity Forms menu (requires ACF Pro) to manage criteria.
 - **Multisite compatible:**
-  - Spam criteria are retrieved from the main site in a multisite environment.
 - **Translation ready:**
   - Textdomain automatically loaded from `/languages`.
 - **Security & robustness:**